kianenigma/kianenigma/README.md

 <!--START_SECTION:cowsay-->
 ```
  _______________________________________
-/ You will feel hungry again in another \
+/ Your society will be sought by people \
-\ hour.                                 /
+\ of taste and refinement.              /
  ---------------------------------------
         \   ^__^
          \  (oo)\_______